Prag8855/aab/content/guides/schufa.md

 There are 2 versions of the Schufa:[^5]

 - **The [paid version](/out/meineschufa)** (*Bonitätsauskunft*)
-    It costs {{SCHUFA_REPORT_FEE|cur}}€.
+    It costs €{{SCHUFA_REPORT_FEE|cur}}.
 It looks more official, so landlords prefer it.[^7] You can get it online now (as a PDF), or by post in 1 to 3 days.
 You must verify your documents with your phone or computer camera.
 It works with most passports.[^12]
 - **The [free version](https://www.meineschufa.de/de/datenkopie)** (*Datenkopie*)
     It has the same information, but they make it look worse:[^3]
     - It's harder to read.
 Your score is mixed with your private information.
 You must censor it before you share it.[^6]